 Creating an effective defect story is as simple as filling these fields in combination with regular story fields, e.g. a proper description, attached screenshots to demonstrate the issue and a dependency to the done story that it relates to.

-In iceScrum R7, you will also be able to define story templates to pre-fill stories when you create them so this will give you the ability to define your own default task list, e.g. “Reproduce the bug”, “Write a unit test”, “Solve the bug”…
+You can also define story templates to pre-fill stories when you create them so you can define your own default task list, e.g. “Reproduce the bug”, “Write a unit test”, “Solve the bug”…